santifonzalida/streams/README.md

 That will permanently disable this message but you might encounter other issues.
 .env file is already on the proyect.

+**You must have JSON Server working to run the aplication.
+Use your package manager to download.
+Once installed open the package.json and make sure you have this:
+"scripts": {
+    "start": "json-server -p 3001 -w db.json"
+  }
+ To install i used npm.

 ## Available Scripts